-Despite the metro and tram networks being publicly operated, Ruter holds Sporveien and its subsidiaries to the same standards as the bus and ferry systems.
+Despite the metro and tram networks being publicly operated, Ruter holds Sporveien and its subsidiaries to the same standards as the Ruter view of the contracted operators as partners in service delivery.

+bus and ferry systems.
 Sporveien also understands that Ruter could decide to contract out the system if it is not meeting Ruter's standards.
 If the street trams were to become too expensive, it would be relatively simple for Ruter to convert the system to bus lines and contract them out to a private entity.
 Interviewees believed that this potential for competition creates an added incentive for operators to exceed their performance targets.